gschian0/cursor-cloud-agent-tests/PROJECT_SUMMARY.md

 ## 📝 Notes

-- Uses Prisma 7 with PostgreSQL adapter pattern (important for compatibility)
+- Uses Prisma 7 with PostgreSQL adapter pattern (optimized for Neon)
-- NextAuth v5 beta is stable and production-ready
+- NextAuth v5 beta is stable and production-ready (currently disabled for testing)
 - System fonts used to avoid Google Fonts dependency in builds
-- All API routes are protected with authentication
+- API routes use test user system (authentication can be re-enabled)
 - Database queries use Prisma Client for type safety
+- Event details modal allows viewing, editing, and deleting events
+- Click on empty days to quickly create events with pre-filled dates
+- Improved text readability and contrast throughout the UI

 ---